 Plate 8: PRG2018_008, a view looking east-northeast from the west barrow in the barrow cemetery PE178, towards the east barrow which can just be seen in front of the hedgerow at the other side of the field.
-The well-head cabinet at Borehole 6 is visible centre-right and marks the site of the proposed well-head structure.
+The well-head cabinet at Borehole 6 is visible centre-right.

 Plate 9: PRG2018_009, view of the eastern barrow, looking east-northeast.
-Note the land rising in the distance.